Prussia (region): Royal Prussia and Ducal Prussia

 With the Second Peace of Thorn (1466), the territory of the Monastic State was divided into eastern and western parts.
-The western part became the province of Royal Prussia of the Kingdom of Poland, while the eastern part of the monastic state became a fief of the Polish kingdom, initially called Monastic Prussia or Teutonic Prussia, secularised in 1525 to become Ducal Prussia.
+The western part became the province of Royal Prussia (later also part of the Greater Poland Province) of the Kingdom of Poland, while the eastern part of the monastic state became a fief and protectorate of Poland, also considered an integral part of the "one and indivisible" Kingdom of Poland, initially called Monastic Prussia or Teutonic Prussia, secularised in 1525 to become Ducal Prussia.
 At the same time, the Polish monarchs assumed the title of the King of Prussia.

-After Pomerelia was reintegrated with Poland in 1466, the designation Pomerania was restored and used when referring to the Pomeranian Voivodeship (Gdańsk Pomerania) and the Chełmno Voivodeship, while the entire territory conquered by the Kingdom of Poland from the Teutonic Order was known as Royal Prussia.
-The latter also included, however, also the truly Prussian historical areas of Prince-Bishopric of Warmia, as well as the Malbork Land comprising northern parts of Pomesania and Pogesania.
-These were the only actual Prussian territories of Royal Prussia.
+Royal Prussia consisted of the Prince-Bishopric of Warmia and three newly formed voivodeships: the Pomeranian Voivodeship, the voivodeship of Chełmno and the voivodeship of Malbork.
 Initially enjoying broad autonomy including an own local legislature, the Prussian Estates, and maintaining its own laws, customs and rights, Royal Prussia was ultimately re-absorbed directly into the Crown of the Kingdom of Poland, following the Union of Lublin in 1569.
 The locally spoken language differed among social classes, with the aristocracy and urban burghers initially highly Germanised as a result of earlier Teutonic policies, but gradually shifting towards Polish in the later years, while the peasantry continued as predominantly Kashubian- and Polish-speaking West of Vistula; the part East of Vistula was predominantly German-speaking, with decreasing number of Old Prussian and increasing number of Polish minorities.
-A small area in the west of Pomerelia, the Lauenburg and Bütow Land, was granted to the rulers of the Duchy of Pomerania as a Polish fief before it was reintegrated with Poland in 1637, and later again transformed into a Polish fief, which it remained along the Starostwo of Draheim until the First Partition of Poland.